Best Safety Practices for Forklift Loads

 Proceed with caution when removing a pallet from a forklift, too.
 With a slow, steady approach to pallet removal, you can minimize the risk that the pallet will tip over.

-CertifyMe.net teaches forklift operators how to safely center a load onto forks, ensure loads are stable, and more.
+CertifyMe.net teaches forklift operators how to safely center a load onto forks, how high a load should be carried on a forklift, ensure loads are stable, and general safety concepts on how to load a forklift.
 Plus, our forklift safety training program is intended for workers of all skill and experience levels, and it enables your employees to quickly become OSHA-certified forklift operators.
 To learn more about our forklift safety training program, please contact us online or call us today at 1-888-699-4800.

 Welcome to CertifyMe.net

 CertifyMe.net has offered online forklift certification since 1999.
 With Our Convenient online program. your employess can earn their certification in an hour or less.

 This low-cost program can be compeleted anytime, anywhere!